 Gather information from your chosen grocery supplier.
 Ask them what is the minimum order required.
 Find out if they can take individual orders from club members and compile them into one group order, or if you must do the combining and give one single order for the whole group.
 Ask if they will deliver groceries to a home or if they require a loading dock.
 Find out the time frame of order arrival, and what type of payment they require.

 Share with the supplier the concept of your group.
 Some wholesalers only deal with commercial establishments.

 Host a group meeting.
 Explain the vision for the club, how the club will operate and collect dues, if you determine a need for them, such as to cover printing or fuel expenses.

 Solicit volunteers to receive and check the order when it is delivered, divide the groceries as necessary and act as treasurer by keeping the books.

 Determine how often you will place group orders and when the first will be.
 This will largely depend on meeting the minimum order threshold set by your wholesale supplier.

 Determine procedures for pick-up times and consequences for not picking up as well as how money will be received and refunded if necessary.

 Determine how orders will be received.
 If you have a meeting before each order is placed you will be able to gauge if there is enough interest in a particular item to be ordered that time.
-Say, for example, that you want to order instant dry milk.
-It comes in a 10 lb bag.
-At a meeting it would be easy to ask if there was anyone willing to split a bag with you.
-Otherwise, you'd have to make a lot of calls or emails to find the answer.
-On the other hand, it is certainly simpler if no one splits anything already packaged.

 Set up group bank account.
 You will want the club transactions to be separate from your personal bank account.

-Place and receive order.
+Place and receive order with your wholesale grocer.